casouri/vundo/README.txt

+Vundo (visual undo) displays the undo history as a tree and lets you move in the tree to go back to previous buffer states.
 To use vundo, type M-x vundo RET in the buffer you want to undo.
 An undo tree buffer should pop up.
 To move around, type:

   f   to go forward
   b   to go backward